 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
 DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
 We LOVE seeing what you’re up to in the kitchen!

-Oven Roasted Broccoli Recipe
+Perfect Oven Roasted Broccoli in 30 Minutes

 - 2 heads broccoli cut into florets (about ~5-6 cups)